Nov 26, 2024

 by Diane Lilli | Dec 20, 2022

-dog in pet store Photo Source: Adobe Stock Image
+A small dog standing in a pet store aisle surrounded by pet supplies and toys.
+Photo Source: Adobe Stock Image

 A new pet store law prohibiting sales of dogs, cats and rabbits in stores was signed by New York Governor Kathy Hochul last week.
 Fueled by criticism of the inhumane commercial puppy mill industry that supplies thousands of pets to stores across the Empire State, the mandate bans the sales of the animals in 2024.